dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHED-highereducation-diploma_business.md

 ## Key Features

 * **Structured according to ELM 3.2**, the credential includes:

-  * Personal identification of the diploma holder (name, surname, date of birth).
+  * Personal identification of the diploma holder (name, surname, date of birth in `date-time` format).
   * One Learning Achievement representing the qualification awarded.
-  * An Awarding Process detailing the date, issuer, and jurisdiction.
+  * An Awarding Process detailing the date, issuer, and location (jurisdiction).
-  * Qualification classification through EQF or NQF levels.
+  * Qualification classification through `elm:eqfLevel` (EQF or NQF levels).
-  * A Learning Achievement Specification with title, field of study, and optional additional notes (e.g. final project).
+  * A Learning Achievement Specification with title, field of study, and optional additional notes (e.g., final project).
-  * Optional Learning Entitlements such as professional access or regulated licences.
+  * Optional Learning Entitlements with `awardedBy` for professional access or regulated licences.
+  * Includes `displayParameter` (e.g., language, format) and `credentialProfiles` (e.g., Europass).
 * **Verifiable and secure digital format**:

-  * Delivered as a W3C Verifiable Credential in JSON-LD.
+  * Delivered as a W3C Verifiable Credential in JSON-LD with types `VerifiableCredential`, `EuropeanDigitalCredential`, `EuropeanHigherEducationDiploma`, and `VerifiableAttestation`.
   * Signed using JAdES D-Zero to ensure authenticity and alignment with the EBSI trust framework.
 * **Interoperable**:
   * Designed for use across Member States through EBSI and Europass.
   * Compatible with EQF-based qualification recognition services.